Suraj-Upadhyay/ProblemSolving/README.md

 # ProblemSolving

-I will use this repository as a dumping yard for all of my solutions to problems I will find or have found in competitive programming websites -
+I will use this repository as a dumping yard for all of my solutions to problems I will find or have found in competitive programming and skill-development websites -

 1. [HackerRank](https://www.hackerrank.com)